MicrosoftDocs/azure-dev-docs/articles/javascript/core/configure-local-development-environment.md

     ![Complete an initial commit to the repository](../media/setup-environment/initial-commit.png)

-1. Create a new repository on [GitHub](https://github.com/new) or [Azure DevOps](https://dev.azure.com/) and copy the repository URL for the next few steps.
+1. Create a new repository on [GitHub](https://github.com/new) or [Azure DevOps](https://dev.azure.com/) and copy the repository URL for the next few step.

 1. In the Visual Studio integrated terminal, use the following [git](https://git-scm.com/docs) command to add your remote repository to your local repository.
 Replace `YOUR-ALIAS` and `YOUR-REPOSITORY` with your own values.